robinhoodis/example.com/docs/class2/module1/lab08/lab08.rst

-﻿BIG-IQ Integration - Part 1
+﻿BIG-IQ & BIG-IP DNS
 =====================

-BIG-IQ is an F5 product that offers centralized management and monitorting as well as data collection and reporting of BIG-IP products.
-In this exercise we will add both of our BIG-IP DNS systems into BIG-IQ to demonstrate the power of BIG-IQ.

 .. toctree::
+   :maxdepth: 1
    :hidden:
-   :maxdepth: 2
    :glob:

+   task*

+BIG-IQ is an F5 product that offers centralized management and monitorting as well as data collection and reporting of BIG-IP products.
+In this exercise we will add both of our BIG-IP DNS systems into BIG-IQ to demonstrate the power of BIG-IQ.

 |settings_KB_link|